︎STAYING WITH THE TROUBLE︎ THE ALTERNATIVE SCHOOL OF ECONOMICS ︎

 Staying with the Trouble will meet on the following dates and locations:

-Our first session will explore the history of cooperatives, from the the Royal Arsenal Co-Operative Society (RACS) to the wider cooperative movement, towards finding more equitable ways of living.
+The first session on 30 Jan explored the history of cooperatives, from the the Royal Arsenal Co-Operative Society (RACS) to the wider cooperative movement, towards finding more equitable ways of living.
+We read:

 TACO! encourages a range of diverse voices to join the group, to participate in generous and respectful discussion.